BM Andromedae: System

 BM Andromedae is a young stellar object with a circumstellar cloud around it, one stage of the evolution from protostars to the main sequence phase.
 The cloud is made of a gaseous envelope and an extended dust envelope.
 The latter can reach a distance of 1 AU from the star and is strongly flattened and observed edge-on.
-The measurements in 2005-2006 have showed a relatively compact, 0.25 AU disk.
+The measurements in 2005-2006 showed a relatively compact, 0.25 AU disk.

 It was also found that a correlation exists between the local interstellar magnetic field and the polarization of light emitted by BM Andromedae.
 Thus, the magnetic field could have played a role in the formation of the system.

 Variability

+In 1949 Balfour Whitney announced that BM Andromedae (at the time, an unnamed star) is a variable star, based on 400 photographic plates taken from 1942 through 1949.
+He noted that it varied rapidly and irregularly, sometimes varying by 1 magnitude over the course of a single day.

 The envelope blocks a fraction of the light emitted by BM Andromedae, but it's not uniform so this fraction is variable in time.
 This explains both the brightness variability and the one of color indexes.
 It was also found that the dust envelope polarizes the light emitted by BM Andromedae; the more light is blocked, the stronger is the polarization.
 The color of star is dependent on brightness; it becomes redder when fainter.